 Berlioz gave full prominence to Paganini’s role in his Memoirs (more so than that of Liszt).
 In chapter 45 (with partial English translation) he relates his first encounter with Paganini and how it ultimately led to the composition of the symphony Harold en Italie.
 He dates the encounter to a concert on 22 December 1833 at which the Symphonie fantastique was performed, after which Paganini came to congratulate him; but here Berlioz’s memory was at fault.
 The composer’s own correspondence shows that the occasion was a year earlier, and the reference should be to the celebrated concert of 9 December 1832: a letter the day after the concert mentions Paganini among those who congratulated the composer (CG no. 295), and another letter a few days later gives a very detailed account of the occasion and mentions Paganini specifically: ‘Paganini came to see me and said the most flattering things, among them “You are the French Beethoven, you begin where others leave off”’, possibly the earliest instance of the accolade that Berlioz was to receive repeatedly thereafter (NL no. 299bis pp. 109-13).
 On the other hand Berlioz was correct in dating the origins of the Harold symphony to the intervention of Paganini in early 1834, who suggested to Berlioz the writing of a work which would give a prominent part to the viola.
 The composer's correspondence provides here additional detail, and shows that the projected work started off as a piece on the last moments of Mary Stuart, with chorus and solo viola, only to evolve progressively into the four-movement symphony Harold en Italie which was completed the same year (CG nos.
 378, 384, 385, 408), and first performed on 23 November (Paganini was not present).
 Paganini’s suggestion of the viola as solo instrument, rather than the violin, is of interest: Berlioz had a special fondness for the instrument and had already used a solo viola in his 1828 setting of the King of Thule ballad in Huit Scènes de Faust.

 Paganini was back in Paris in July 1837 and probably saw Berlioz again soon after (see the note below).
 Berlioz relates the sequel (Memoirs, chapter 49, with partial English translation).
 In September 1838 Paganini witnessed the fall of Benvenuto Cellini at the Opéra and was incensed.
 On 16 December 1838 Berlioz gave a concert at the Conservatoire with both the Symphonie fantastique and Harold en Italie, at the end of which Paganini, who was hearing Harold for the first time, publicly knelt before the composer in homage and two days later sent him a letter with a gift of 20,000 francs.
+Berlioz was so delighted with Paganini’s gift and the actual text of the letter that he made copies of the original in his own writing.
 The gift caused a sensation at home and abroad, and provoked a great deal of comment and sometimes hostile speculation as to Paganini’s motives (cf. CG nos.
 602, 608, 612, 616, 617, 622).
 Berlioz used the money partly to pay Harriet Smithson’s debts and partly to compose the symphony Roméo et Juliette, which was appropriately dedicated to Paganini.
 Because of his declining health Pagainini left early in 1839 for Marseille, and then for Nice, but the two men kept up their correspondence (CG nos.
 653, 666, 699; cf. Débats, 22 March 1839 [end of the article]).
 Paganini was unable to attend the performances of the symphony and never heard the work.
 He eventually died in Nice on 27 May, an event Berlioz alluded to as a rumour but did not have the heart to report as a fact (Débats, 7 June 1840).
 It was only many years later, on the occasion of the publication of Paganini’s works, that Berlioz was able to give a conspectus of the great virtuoso’s career and achievements, and reminisce on his relations with him (Débats, 23 December 1851, reproduced in Soirées de l’orchestre).

 Note: Berlioz insisted in several places (Soirées de l’orchestre 16 and 2nd Epilogue) that he never heard Paganini playing the violin (whereas he had ample opportunity to hear Liszt at the keyboard, and frequently mentioned his playing in his writings).
 Berlioz was away in Italy in 1831-1832 while Paganini was giving concerts in Paris and France, and according to the Memoirs (chapter 35), all he could do when passing through the violinist’s native city of Genoa was to enquire about the great virtuoso.
 When he returned to Paris in 1832 Berlioz was unable to attend the concert that Paganini gave at the Opéra on 14 April 1833, apparently the last one he gave in Paris (CG II p.
 96 n.
 2).
 He heard a great deal about the virtuoso’s compelling playing, and was familiar with his violin works; his writings have numerous references to Paganini’s prodigious mastery of his instrument and the technical innovations he introduced in violin playing (for example Débats 17 January and 23 July 1836; 2 October 1839; 26 May 1844; 27 January 1852).
 Yet the assertion that he never heard Paganini playing seems contradicted by a statement at the end of an article in Débats (14 January 1838) that he did hear Paganini in a piano trio of Schubert a few months earlier in Paris (probably in a private setting).
 This must have taken place in the latter part of 1837, after Paganini’s return to Paris when he was staying with the Loveday family since July (see CM III pp. 370-1 and nn.
 14, 16).
 This episode seems to be alluded to again in a later feuilleton (Débats, 9 January 1840 [near the end]; cf. CG no. 698), but CM IV p.
 227 n.
 20 does not seem make the connection with the 1838 article.